 What's more, the hotel is conveniently located to the famous Lodhi gardens, Humayun’s Tomb and Khan market, a must for foodies and shoppers alike.

 The Lodhi is pure luxury yet never over the top.
 Service is friendly and attentive but not overbearing.
-Despite being a city hotel, staying at the Lodhi feels like a very personalized experience and is recommended for those seeking an indulgent city hotel that embodies stylish modern-day India.
+Despite being a city hotel, staying at the Lodhi feels like a very personalised experience and is recommended for those seeking an indulgent city hotel that embodies stylish modern-day India.